tiprankstipranks

 Changed

-We have experienced cyber attacks and breaches, and may in the future experience cyber attacks and breaches which could cause operational disruptions, fraud or theft of sensitive information.
+We have experienced a cyber-attack and breach, and may in the future experience cyber-attacks, breaches or other events which could cause operational disruptions, fraud or theft of sensitive information.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.